gymrek-lab/CAHMML/README.md

 # CλHMML: Custom Lambda HMM Library

-CλHMML (aka camel) is a lightweight library meant to simplify complex Hidden Markov Models.
+CλHMML (aka cahmml, pronounced camel) is a lightweight library meant to simplify complex Hidden Markov Models.
 We provide two abstract classes, <code>Observation</code> and <code>State</code>, which when implemented can run seamlessly in a parallelized HMM structure built on NumPy matrices.

 ## Motivation